 The amount of working capital farmers need hinges on a few common factors, including the operation’s:

 Risk Outlook — A more financially conscious, risk averse farmer may want to have additional working capital to be prepared against any potential shifts in the market.
-In the case of market volatility, many financial institutions recommend 35% or slightly more as a buffer.
+In uncertain markets — like 2026 — risk-averse operators and most lenders prefer 35% or above as a minimum floor.

 Even in secure financial times, it’s generally a good idea to maintain a strong working capital position to remain prepared for the next stage of the agronomic cycle, potential growth opportunities, or unanticipated financial changes in the future.

 Backed by great rates, flexible repayment terms, and exceptional service from loan advisors with hands-on ag experience, financing solutions from FBN Finance help offer stability to many farmers just like you across the United States.
-We offer several solutions:
+We offer several solutions, including:

 Land Loans — FBN Finance offers land loans to help farmers start or expand their operation with a new land purchase.
 Land loans can also be used to refinance existing loans.